HeckingCode/CSharp-Basic-Encryption-Pack/Readme.md

 This repo aims to create a pack of different encryption protocols written in C#.

 Only version control requirement is upload changes using github desktop not the webpage so that each author's changes can be tracked.
-Don't just overwrite files, make pull requests!
+Don't just overwrite files, make a branch, upload your changes to your branch and make pull requests!

 Feautres to add: